suguruwataru/alpha-gamma/README.md

 devices.
 Even the human eyes contribute to it due to different viewing conditions.

-Therefore, to make the computer monitor recreate the luminance stored in some data, there needs to be a step:
+Therefore, to make the computer monitor recreate the intensity stored in some data, there needs to be a step:

-  luminance = (data value) ^ gamma
+  intensity = (data value) ^ gamma

 Where gamma cancels all the other gamma applied.
 Such cancellation is called gamma correction.